Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Abstract

 \section{Abstract}

 This paper is concerned with two properties of positive weak solutions of quasilinear elliptic equations with nonlinear gradient terms.
-First, we show the Liouville-type theorems for positive weak solutions of the equation involving the $m$-Laplacian operator
+First, we show a Liouville-type theorem for positive weak solutions of the equation involving the $m$-Laplacian operator

 where $N\geq1$, $m>1$ and $p,q\geq0$.
-This paper mainly adopts the technique of Bernstein gradient estimates to study from two cases: $p=m$ and $p<m$, respectively.
-Moreover, this paper also obtains a Liouville-type theorem for supersolutions under subcritial range of exponents
+The technique of Bernstein gradient estimates is ultilized to study the case $p<m$.
+Moreover, a Liouville-type theorem for supersolutions under subcritial range of exponents

-Then, as its applications, we use a degree argument to obtain the existence of positive weak solutions for a nonlinear Dirichlet problem.
-Our proof is based on a priori estimates, which will be accomplished by using a blow-up argument together with the Liouville-type theorem.
-Meanwhile, some new Harnack inequalities are proved.
+is also established.
+Then, we use a degree argument to obtain the existence of positive weak solutions for a nonlinear Dirichlet problem of the type $-\Delta_m u = f(x,u,\nabla u)$, with $f$ satisfying certain structure conditions.
+Our proof is based on a priori estimates, which will be accomplished by using a blow-up argument together with the Liouville-type theorem in the half-space.
+As another application, some new Harnack inequalities are proved.